The global SaaS market is booming, and this growth is expected to continue through 2030, with a compound annual growth rate of 19.7%

 Free trials

-Buyers no longer trust testimonials and branded content that much.
+Buyers no longer solely rely on testimonials and branded content.
 They want to use the product first-hand and then make a purchasing decision.
 That’s why free trials are so prevalent in SaaS and are a great product-led acquisition strategy for your business.

 As a general rule of thumb, the trial period should be anywhere between 7 and 30 days.

-At the end of the trial period, you can use reminder emails to encourage paid conversions from free trials.
+At the end of the trial period, you can send reminder emails to encourage paid conversions from free trials.
 Here’s how Basecamp does it.

 Freemium

-Freemium, a combination of free and premium, has become a go-to pricing strategy for many SaaS businesses.
+Freemium is a combination of free and premium and it has become a go-to pricing strategy for many SaaS businesses.
 It aims to give users basic features at no cost with an option to access more extensive functionality for a premium subscription fee.

-This model works great as it allows users to try basic features, and once they get hooked to your tool, you can attract them to paid plans with upselling campaigns.
+This model works great because it allows users to try basic features.
+Once they get hooked on your tool, you can attract them to paid plans with upselling campaigns.

 But which features should you give away for free?
 As freemium aims to attract new users, the free features should be compelling enough to drive them in.
-At the same time, if you see lots of freemium traffic but minimal upgrades, your free offerings are probably too rich, and you need to cut back.
+If you see lots of freemium traffic but minimal upgrades, your free offerings are too rich, and you need to cut back.

 Demos

 If you don’t offer a free trial or a freemium model, having an accessible demo video is a must.
-It can help visitors see your product in action and give them the necessary information they need to hit that “Subscribe” button.
+It can help visitors see your product in action and give them the necessary information to move down the customer journey funnel.

-An ideal demo video should be of less than 5 minutes.
+An ideal demo video should be less than 5 minutes long.
 If you need a larger demo video for a complex product, break it into different phases so visitors can jump to the section they want.

 If you’re opting for a live demo, here are some tips you can follow: